Imaginative, versatile and eclectic, Kaylé has performed

 rhythmic partners. ”

 Originally from New York City, Kaylé is now based in the Philadelphia area.
-Her regional work has included performances at many current and past well known area venues, such as Chris' Jazz Cafe, The Painted Bride Art Center, World Café Live, The Rotunda at U. of PA, the old Zanzibar Blue, The Academy of Music, Rutgers University, Philadelphia University and Temple University, as well as festivals and a live radio broadcast on WRTI FM of one of her performances at the old Blue Moon Jazz Cafe.
+Her regional work has included performances at many current and past well known area venues, such as Chris' Jazz Cafe, The Painted Bride Art Center, World Café Live, The Rotunda at U. of PA, the old Zanzibar Blue, The Academy of Music, Rutgers University, Philadelphia University and Temple University, as well as festivals, clubs and a live radio broadcast on WRTI FM of one of her performances at the old Blue Moon Jazz Cafe.

-An eclectic, dynamic and creative performer, Penchant Four Records artist Kaylé Brecher's release 'This is Life' is a fun, varied set filled with improvised gems and unique settings and features some of New York’s and Philadelphia’s finest musicians, once again proving that this is a singer whose vocals and arrangements are out of the box and transcend boundaries.
+An eclectic, dynamic and creative performer, Penchant Four Records artist Kaylé Brecher's seventh CD release 'This is Life' is a fun, varied set filled with improvised gems and unique settings and features some of New York’s and Philadelphia’s finest musicians, once again proving that this is a singer whose vocals and arrangements are out of the box and transcend boundaries.

 Kaylé with Dave Burrell, 2004 at Philadelphia Art Alliance